Sagbadai Clinic Borehole Project – Togo

-Sagbadai, located 12 km from Sokode, the regional capital in the Centrale region of Togo, was established as a village by the German government in the early 1900’s as a forced labor community to build the road from Sokode to the town of Bassar to the north-west of Sagbadai.
-Men, women and children were brought from several areas in northern Togo.
+Sagbadai, located 12 km from Sokode, the regional capital in the Centrale region of Togo, was established as a village by the German government in the early 1900s as a forced labor community to build the road from Sokode to the town of Bassar to the north-west of Sagbadai.
+Men, women, and children were brought from several areas in northern Togo.
 Hence, the community today is comprised of several different ethnic groups, with Kotokoli and Kabyé the dominant groups.

 In recent years, foreign-owned cashew tree plantations have deforested large swaths of land and conflict has arisen between the inhabitants and the local authorities over land rights.
 A large cashew-nut processing plant was built in the village with borehole wells supplying water needs.
-No information exists on the impact to the local aquifer.
-The workforce is brought in from outside the village thus there is little direct benefit to the villagers themselves in what otherwise could be a local source of income.
+No information exists on the impact of the local aquifer.
+The workforce is brought in from outside the village thus there is a little direct benefit to the villagers themselves in what otherwise could be a local source of income.

 Regarding the water situation in Sagbadai, most people rely on unprotected wells.
 There are a number of seasonal shallow, open wells scattered about the village, and two closed wells with hand pumps within a km of the clinic.
 One of the latter was installed in 2000 and is currently not functioning.
 The second well with a hand pump lacks a formal water committee and is apparently made available to the public at the whim of one individual.
 A borehole well and water tower are present at the local primary school.
 However, this well has been inoperable since its establishment, as either a generator was never purchased or most likely, was never connected to the pump (i.e. disappeared), and thus remains inoperable.